St. Olaf's Church, Tallinn: Height

-In 1590, the total height of the church tower was 115.35–125 m.
+A medieval craftsman claimed it was 84 fathoms tall.
+One source assumed he was referring to Rhineland fathoms, which would've made it 159 metres tall, which would be the tallest building in the world at the time.
+Although he was probably referring to local fathoms, and in 1590 the total height of the church tower was probably 115.35–125 m.
 The tower has been hit by lightning around 10 times, and the whole church has burned down three times throughout its known existence.
-According to one source it may have been the tallest building in the world from 1549 to 1625, but this claim is highly speculative.
-After several rebuildings, its spire is now 123.8 meters tall.
+After several reconstructions, its spire now stands 123.8 meters tall.